 Additionally, we encourage regular in-person cot-side monitoring and interaction, to complement the use of an alarm-based infant monitor.

-River’s Gift subscribe to the B, A, C, K safe sleep model as outlined below…
+River’s Gift encourage and promote the BACK safe sleep model, as outlined below…

 Sleep your baby on their BACK

 Place your baby on their BACK for every sleep from birth, on a firm, flat and well fitted mattress.
-Sleeping your baby on their side or tummy greatly increases the risk of SIDS or sleeping accidents A chin to chest position should always be avoided because it makes it hard for baby to breathe.
+Sleeping your baby on their side or tummy greatly increases the risk of SIDS or sleeping accidents.
+A chin to chest position should always be avoided, as it can bend and

 AIRWAYS are always clear

-In your room, for the first 6 to 12 months.
+Sleep your baby in a cot that complies with the mandatory safety standard based on the Australian Standard for household cots AS/NZS 2172.
+Research evidence concludes that it is safest to position the baby’s cot in the parent’s room for the first 6 to 12 months.
 Sofas, armchairs, beanbags, sleep nests or positioners, slings and cushions are not safe places for your baby to sleep.
 Car capsules should only be used when travelling in a car, not as a sleeping place.

 KEEP your baby smoke free